$\Phi^4_3$ measures on compact Riemannian $3$-manifolds: Random fields from renormalization

 \subsection{Modification of the inductive proof}

-As anticipated, while Theorem~\ref{ThmBlackBoxFeynmanGraphs} turns out to be sufficient to handle some graphs and subgraphs of the graphs introduced in Section~\ref{subsubsec:diagramnotation}, yet most of the total amplitudes need a particular care in order to be controlled: \begin{enumerate} \item The amplitudes of the graphs $\mcG_{14}$, $\mcG_{24}$, and $\mcG_{45}$ are given for $(m,n)\in\{(1,4 ),(2,4),(4,5)\}$ by
+As anticipated, while Theorem~\ref{ThmBlackBoxFeynmanGraphs} turns out to be sufficient to handle some graphs and subgraphs of the graphs introduced in Section \ref{subsubsec:diagramnotation}, yet most of the total amplitudes need a particular care in order to be controlled.